-Spiritual travel: A visitor discovers a world of connection in one of Prague’s budding spiritual communities.
+Spiritual travel: A visitor discovers a world of connection in one of Prague's budding spiritual communities.
+Nagged by loneliness, a visitor discovers a world of connection in one of atheist Prague's budding spiritual communities.

 I'm sitting in a pub outside Prague, the only foreigner in a packed house.
 I can barely see my friends for the smoke, hardly hear them for the noise, as our harried waitress slams another round of velké pivo (large beers) on the table.
 But that doesn't matter—they're all speaking Czech and I've run out of things I know how to say.
 I feel my foreignness acutely.